Q I suffered a needlestick injury. Is there workers' compensation for that, or do I just have to stay home until my test results come back?

 - Hepatitis C. Hepatitis C is the most common chronic blood-borne pathogen in the U.S., and it is most widely spread through infected needle use.

-If you were stuck with a contaminated needle, the first step is to report the incident.
+If you were stuck with a contaminated needle, the first step is to immediately report the incident to your supervisor.
 After the wound has been cleaned and sterilized, you will need to undergo blood tests to determine whether or not you have been infected.
+If your job led to your NJ sharps injury, you are entitled to workers' compensation benefits.
+This means your employer is required to pay for your follow-up testing, medical care, and missed time at work.
 Workers' compensation should cover your medical costs.

 Needlestick Accidents Could Qualify You For Workers' Compensation